Skip to Content

 I’m not going to tell you to mix up some rosewater and glycerin and expect you to believe that it will set your makeup on a hot, humid summer day.
 It won’t!

 Don’t get me wrong — a setting spray made with glycerin has its place.
-(I wrote a post about one, after all.)
+(I have a recipe for that, too.)
 I love vegetable glycerin for its hydrating, dewy finish, and it works well when the temperature is cold or mild.

 But using glycerin setting spray under extreme weather conditions is akin to using a “light hold” hair product on a humid day.
 Plus, if you have oily skin, your makeup will likely end up melting off your face.

 Whether it’s a night out or just a really hot day, sometimes your makeup needs some extra staying power.
-(I would know — I use a coconut oil-based foundation that needs a bit of help to stay put!)
+(I would know — I use coconut oil-based makeup that needs a bit of help to stay put!)

-That’s why I came up with a makeup setting spray recipe using vodka, neroli water, propanediol and 200x aloe powder.
-It may be simple, but it’s very effective.
+That’s why I came up with a makeup setting spray recipe using vodka, neroli water, propanediol and aloe vera.
+It’s simple, but very effective.

 DIY makeup setting spray for oily skin